-At MOST, we’re always inspired to share new home health marketing ideas with our clients, and to offer information to help further the betterment of the aging care industry as a whole.
-To that end, we’ve compiled some reading recommendations from some of our team members and home care agency clients.
+At MOST, we’re always inspired to share new ideas with our clients that could help them when developing a home health care marketing plan, and to offer information to help further the betterment of the aging care industry as a whole.
+To that end, we’ve compiled some home health book recommendations from some of our team members and home care agency clients.

 Grab a cup of coffee and settle in with these great reads:

 - How to Say It to Seniors: Closing the Communication Gap with Our Elders, by David Solie (suggested by Tim Murray, CEO and Co-Founder, Aware Senior Care): Find valuable insights and tools to alleviate multigenerational communication roadblocks that are prevalent when relating to seniors.

 - Elderhood, by Louise Aronson (suggested by Amy Selle, Vice President of corecubed): With our current increased lifespan, most of us will spend more of our lives as seniors than as children.
 The author helps us rethink how we define aging, instilling hope.